HectorSchreiner/RustyRhythm/README.md

 # How to Use
 1. Install the extension using the steps above.
 2. The extension will automatically enhance the LogMessage box in the WebConsole.
-3. Configure features via the config file.
+3. Configure the features via the config file.
 4. Toggle features on/off from the extension dropdown menu.

 # ✨ Features